krunalyadav/rest-api-in-node/README.md

 ![get all item](https://user-images.githubusercontent.com/16562273/34460295-f83ad75c-ee2f-11e7-9c8f-4c74fc460a91.png)

 Here you can see "[]" empty array as there no item exist in the database yet.
 Now, let's add our first item.
 On the same address, change method to `POST`, click on `Body` and select `raw` checkbox.
-When you select `raw`, you will have a couple of options available on the right side in the drop-down.
-From that select `JSON(application/json)` and then add the `name` and `stock` in JSON form as shown below.
+When you select `raw`, you will have a couple of options available on the right side in the drop-down, from that select `JSON(application/json)` and then add the `name` and `stock` in JSON form as shown below.

 ![post an item](https://user-images.githubusercontent.com/16562273/34460334-2c3add8a-ee31-11e7-9e74-e03a5644eaca.png)